almende/eve/java_services.md

 [Smack XMPP libraries](http://www.igniterealtime.org/projects/smack/)
 *smack.jar* and *smackx.jar* to be included in the projects build path.

+Note that XmppService is not supported on Google App Engine, as it requires continuous connections to an XMPP server from one application instance, while Google App Engine is based on stateless application instances which can be started and stopped any moment.

 ### Configuration

 XMPP support must be configured in the Eve configuration file with default